-A fall semester course only, this course is designed for any senior or junior student who is interested in learning about occupational responsibilities and work survival.
+This course is designed for any junior or senior student who is interested in learning about occupational responsibilities and work survival.
 It encompasses all work ethics.
-Students will learn about career planning, job satisfaction, job performance, human relations, leadership development and related material needed to survive in our working society.
-In this course the students spends one block every other day during the fall semester in the classroom.
+Students will learn about career planning, job satisfaction, job performance, human relations, leadership development, and related material needed to survive in our working society.
+In this course, the students spend one block every other day during the fall semester in the classroom.
 Part of each day can be used by the student to work in a selected occupation during the entire school year.